 Flutter is a new cross-platform framework, developed by Google, which allows creating beautiful user interfaces that run from a single code base on iOS and Android.
-We started to learn Flutter while it was in beta release and we learned a lot.
-In this article, we want to share some fresh tips and thoughts about Flutter development.

 Setting up the environment and choosing a proper editor

 To start developing applications in Flutter it’s necessary to install Flutter SDK.
 The first step of installation process is to download SDK and unzip in the desired location and update your path.
 Next step is to run Flutter Doctor.
 Flutter Doctor is a tool that checks if there are any dependencies that need to be installed and also displays an overall report about the environment.
 As Flutter runs on iOS and Android its good to have at least iOS simulator or Android emulator, here you can find a step-by-step guide on how to set up each platform.

 When we are talking about development, one of the first thing that we need to choose is IDE.
 There are two IDEs that can be used for Flutter development: Visual Studio Code and Android Studio (IntelliJ IDEA).